 Major renewal and greenfield development can take many years in planning and require a sustained program to support delivery.
-Case studies of the new community at Edmondson Park shows how a large residential precinct is being delivered over time.
-The case study of Erskine Park provides an insight into how relatively quickly an industrial area can develop.
+Case study of the new community at Edmondson Park (refer to page 45) shows how a large residential precinct is being delivered over time.
+The case study of Erskine Park (page 46) provides an insight into how relatively quickly an industrial area can develop.